 Program overview

 The Library and Information Technology diploma program at Saskatchewan Polytechnic is designed for those who are passionate about literacy, learning, and innovation.
-Today's library technologists are not only tech-savvy but also socially engaged, making them essential in the evolving landscape of libraries.
-With the increasing demand for library services that encompass traditional books, e-books, multimedia, and online resources, this program prepares students to support librarians in various library settings or manage operations in smaller libraries.
-The program emphasizes the importance of lifelong learning and equips students with the skills necessary to thrive in this dynamic field.
+This program prepares students to become tech-savvy library technologists who can support librarians in various library settings.
+With the evolving landscape of libraries, which now encompass traditional books, e-books, multimedia, and online resources, the demand for skilled library technologists is on the rise.
+The program emphasizes the importance of lifelong learning and equips students with the necessary skills to thrive in this dynamic field.

 The Library and Information Technology diploma program is a full-time, face-to-face program offered at the Saskatoon campus.
-The program has a duration of 70 weeks, divided into two years of study, with each year consisting of 35 weeks.
-The program is structured as follows:
+The program has a duration of 70 weeks, divided into two years:

 Featured Experiences

-• Two three-week practicums in public and community libraries, allowing students to apply theoretical knowledge in practical settings.
+• Two three-week practicums in different library settings, allowing students to apply their theoretical knowledge in practical environments.

 Career Options

-Graduates of the Library and Information Technology diploma program can explore a variety of career opportunities in Canada, including:
+Graduates of the Library and Information Technology diploma program can explore a wide range of career opportunities in Canada, including:

-• Library/Archive Technician: Works with library collections, managing archives and assisting in the preservation of historical documents.
+• Library or Archive Technician: Work with library collections, manage archives, and assist in the preservation of historical documents.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.